AegeanGrey/SVG-logo-maker/README.md

 `code .`

-We will then need to install the required packages/modules for the README Generator to work:
+We will then need to install the required packages/modules for the SVG Logo Maker to work:

 4.)
 In the Code Editor, right click on the 'index.js' file and select 'Open in Integrated Terminal'